Best Cross-Curricular Apps & Tools for Schools

 Cross-curricular apps connect multiple subjects within a single platform.
 Instead of isolating math from science or reading from history, they combine disciplines.
 This mirrors the real world.
 A student might analyze historical data and write a summary on the exact same screen.

 Learning does not happen in a vacuum.
-According to Teaching Strategies, combining subjects builds on the natural way children connect ideas.
+According to, combining subjects builds on the natural way children connect ideas.
 Apps like Seesaw and Kami give teachers open-ended canvases to hit multiple academic standards at once.

 The Learning Impact